lydia1980lydia/NSClient-Android/README.md

  - Do I need care about success/failure of upload?

- No. NS client takas care about it.
+ No. NS client takes care about it.
 Undelivered records are queued and delivered when client reconnects to server.